pavel-xa/jsonb_deep_merge/README.md

 ## LIMITATIONS

-Right now, the algorithm supports the removal of empty keys, from merged JSONB only at first level of nesting.
+Right now, the algorithm supports the removal of empty keys, from merged JSONB only at first level of nesting and does not support arrays.

 Examples